amilner42/code-tidbit/README.md

 > or donating to help the keep project online, please contact me.
 A small donation could
 > go a long way to keeping this project alive.
 Together we can make sharing code knowledge more
 > effective!
+>
+> April 22nd, 2018
+>
+> I'm still in school but will have a bit of time this summer to continue working on
+> CodeTidbit.
+I probably won't put it back online but I will continue adding features.

 ### Set Up